RayRuiboChen/RayRuiboChen.github.io/_pages/about.md

   - /about.html
 ---

-I am a second-year Ph.D. student in Computer Science at the University of Maryland, College Park, working with Prof. [Heng Huang](https://www.cs.umd.edu/~heng/).
+I am a third-year Ph.D. student in Computer Science at the University of Maryland, College Park, working with Prof. [Heng Huang](https://www.cs.umd.edu/~heng/).
 Previously, I obtained my B.S. degree at Peking University in Intelligence Science and Technology, School of Electronics Engineering and Computer Science.
 I was fortunate to work with Prof. [Xu Sun](https://xusun26.github.io/) during my undergraduate study.

 My research interests are about large language models and large vision-language models.